-The financial industry as a whole is reckoning with itself at every level.
+The financial industry, especially fintech, is reckoning with itself at every level.
 Every move they make is accounted for and closely monitored by regulators and customers, alike.

 Around the world, fintechs are at the forefront of this new financial order.
 The Indian fintech sector has emerged as one of the key players.
 In a recent report, Fintech Market in India 2020, “As of March 2020, India, alongside China, accounted for the highest fintech adoption rate (87%), out of all the emerging markets in the world.
 On the other hand, the global average adoption rate stood at 64%.”

 The report also states that, “The fintech market in India was valued at ₹1,920.16 billion in 2019 and is expected to reach ₹6,207.41 billion by 2025, expanding at a compound annual growth rate (CAGR) of approximately 22.7% during the 2020-2025 period.”

 Backing this growth, Amitabh Kant, CEO, Niti Aayog recently said, “The Indian fintech market will mature and there is a need to make the country a fintech hub.
 There is a need to re-evaluate the existing KYC paradigm to make it highly cost-effective and easy to do.”

 Here’s a list of 5 key trends that’s likely to shape the future of fintech industry: